 Clinical Renal Services in Northern Ireland

-in Tyrone County Hospital, Antrim Hospital, Daisy Hill Hospital, Ulster Hospital and Altnagelvin Hospital as well as further expansion at Belfast City Hospital.
-This phase of expansion of dialysis is over and in recent years the numbers of patients receiving chronic dialysis has remained fairly static. .
-There are more than 780 persons on chronic dialysis in Northern Ireland.
-Presently, over 660 patients are receiving hospital-based haemodialysis, a further 35 individuals have independent home haemodialysis and 85 persons perform home based peritoneal dialysis.
-With this large number of hospital-based chronic haemodialysis patients there is still pressure on many of the individual renal units to accommodate all their local haemodialysis patients.
-This has been particularly challenging for the unit at Antrim which is often working at or beyond its capacity.
-Unfortunately this means some patients have longer journey times to other units e.g. to Belfast or Dundonald.
+In June 2015, there are 746 persons being treated with chronic dialysis.
+Presently, 640 patients are receiving hospital-based haemodialysis, a further 27 individuals have independent home haemodialysis and 79 persons perform home-based peritoneal dialysis.
+The large number of hospital-based chronic haemodialysis patients continues to put pressure on some of the individual renal units which are unable to accommodate all of their local haemodialysis patients.
+This has been particularly challenging for the unit at Antrim which is still working at or beyond its capacity.
+Unfortunately this still means that some patients have longer journey times to receive treatment at other renal units e.g. to Belfast City Hospital or Ulster Hospital Dundonald.

-Chronic kidney disease: Every person who develops end-stage kidney disease (needing chronic dialysis or a kidney transplant) will have had a personal journey through the various stages of chronic kidney disease.
-Chronic kidney disease (CKD) is common and approximately 5% of the adult population have kidney function that is lower than 60% of normal.
-Earlier detection of CKD has been improved by simple changes to the routine reporting of commonly performed blood tests, improved education of health care professionals including the publication of guidelines, and increased awareness amongst General Practitioners.
+Chronic kidney disease: Every person who develops end-stage kidney disease (needing chronic dialysis or a kidney transplant) will have progressed through the various stages of chronic kidney disease.
+Chronic kidney disease (CKD) is common and increasing (again reflecting an aging population with multiple other health problems).
+Approximately 5% of the adult population have kidney function that is less than 50% of normal.
+Earlier detection of CKD is now possible by simple changes to the routine reporting of commonly performed blood tests, improved education of health care professionals including the publication of clinical guidelines, and increased awareness amongst General Practitioners.

 Reorganisation of clinical services in Belfast: